LT-Intro-To-AI-SY2425/a4-tictactoe-emilyuriartecodes/a4_writeup.md

 2. Explain how you would add a computer player to the game.

-I would gather information on how the main patterns of tic tac toe are (maybe add AI) and use them into the code.
+I would gather information on how the main patterns of tic tac toe are and then feed that infor to AI as a computer player.

 3. If you add a computer player, explain (doesn't have to be super technical) how you might get the computer player to play the best move every time. *Note - I am not grading this for a correct answer, I just want to know your thoughts on how you might accomplish it.

-I would use AI to self-learn from its mistakes.
-That way its always playing the best of its abilities.
+I would use AI because of it's capabilities to self-learn from its mistakes.
+Implementing a minimax algorithim is also a way to have Ai  always play at the best of its abilities.